Last Updated: March 26, 2026

 | Nitrate | <20 ppm |

 Standard Lake Malawi parameters apply.
 Use aragonite sand or crushed coral to buffer pH upward.
-An interesting note — Rusty Cichlids tend to show their best colors over a darker substrate.
+An interesting note.
+Rusty Cichlids will show their best colors over a darker substrate.
 While coral sand is commonly recommended for pH buffering, a darker sand can make these fish look significantly more vibrant.

 Filtration & Water Flow